Even if your ukelele is of high quality, like all instruments, you need to care for it.

 The easiest way to control the weather surrounding your ukulele is, of course, using your AC.
 Nevertheless, you can use case humidifiers, or portable room humidifiers to control humidity as well.

-One thing that you shouldn’t do is waiting till a string breaks and then only replace that string.
+One thing that you shouldn’t do is waiting until a string breaks and then only replace that string.

 There are some few signs you need to change your strings: